bm13563/bm13563_docker_flask_postgres_template/README.md

 A "maximal" Flask-Postgres template, containing:

-- A Flask app that can be run in a docker container and under the VSCode debugger
+- A Flask app (including auth and JWT support) that can be run in a docker container and under the VSCode debugger
 - An NGINX reverse proxy with SSL support
 - A Postgres container, that can be accessed using pscyopg2 bindings.
 No nasty SQLAlchemy
 - Migration facilities